kubernetes/website/content/en/docs/concepts/storage/persistent-volumes.md

 ## Data source references

 The `dataSourceRef` field behaves almost the same as the `dataSource` field.
-If either one is specified while the other is not, the API server will give both fields the same value.
+If one is specified while the other is not, the API server will give both fields the same value.
 Neither field can be changed after creation, and attempting to specify different values for the two fields will result in a validation error.
 Therefore the two fields will always have the same